Addis Ababa–Djibouti Railway: Measures to overcome the issues

 State-owned companies other than the ERC stepped in to build and construct the needed infrastructure.
-Active in particular was the Ethiopian Shipping and Logistics Enterprise (ESL) to build spurs to facilities like dry ports and the dry ports as such.
+Active in particular was the Ethiopian Shipping and Logistics Enterprise (ESL) to build spurs to facilities like dry ports.
 Construction of the Dire Dawa Dry Port with a spur line commenced in late 2017.
 However, it took 12 months just to negotiate the contract for the dry port construction and the construction works turned out to be much more expensive than originally expected.

 The construction of a spur line to Modjo Dry Port started in 2017 and was well underway in May 2017.
 The Modjo Dry Port railway loading and unloading facilities became partially operational at the end of 2017, but are (2018) still not completed.

-The three missing railway facilities at the Port of Doraleh, connections and railway terminals (Djibouti Container Terminal (DCT), Doraleh Multipurpose Port (DMP) and the Horizon Oil Terminal (HDTL)) will "soon" be built through a combined effort of the two governments of Djibouti and Ethiopia.
+Djibouti and Ethiopia announce a combined effort to construct the three missing railway facilities at the Port of Doraleh, connections and railway terminals (Djibouti Container Terminal (DCT), Doraleh Multipurpose Port (DMP) and the Horizon Oil Terminal (HDTL)).
 In the second half of 2017, construction works started at the Port of Doraleh near the DCT to link this container terminal with the railway.
+By the time it was completed, the combined cost of constructing spurs to DCT and DMP was around $70 million.

 The Addis Ababa–Djibouti Railway project provided lessons for other railway projects in Ethiopia.
 The Awash–Hara Gebeya Railway and the Hara Gebeya–Mek'ele Railway construction projects were expanded to include supporting infrastructure.
 To make up for the current lack of railway revenues, new and existing railways could be partially outsourced or sold to private investors.
 To increase utilisation of the railways, any interested railway transportation service provider will be allowed to earn a license to use the existing railway infrastructure.

+In 2023, the World Bank's International Development Association provided a $730 million grant to improve the Addis Ababa-Djibouti corridor, including through building rail-port interfaces that would increase the throughput of maritime cargo volume.